paritytech/push-release/README.md

    cd push-release
    ```

-50. Edit `server.js`:
+50. Edit `config/yournetwork.js` and run with `NODE_ENV=yournetwork` or supply environment variables:
-   - Change the line beginning `const tokenHash =` to reflect the hash of the _secret token_ you created earlier.
+   - Set `SECRET_HASH` to reflect the hash of the _secret token_ you created earlier.
-   - Change the line beginning `const account =` to have the `address:` of your `signing account` you decided on earlier.
-If you are not `--unlock`ing the account when running `parity`, you'll also need to provide the account's `password:`.
+   - Set `ACCOUNT_ADDRESS` to have the `address:` of your `signing account` you decided on earlier.
+If you are not `--unlock`ing the account when running `parity`, you'll also need to provide the `ACCOUNT_PASSWORD`.
-   - Change the line beginning `const baseUrl =` to reflect the base URL of your build artefact's server address.
+   - Set `ASSETS_BASE_URL` to reflect the base URL of your build artefact's server address.

 60. Install any required NPM modules:
    ```
-   npm install
+   yarn install
    ```

 70. Start the services:
    ```
    pm2 start --name parity ../run-parity.sh
-   pm2 start push-release.json
+   pm2 start push-release.json --only push-release
    ```

 ## On-chain setup